 Hazelnut milk is my perennial favorite nut milk to use in any recipe.
 I love its nuttiness and flavor from hazelnut milk.

-Until now, I used to make my own hazelnut milk, but, I recently discovered a really good store-bought version.
+Until now, I used to make my hazelnut milk, but I recently discovered a really good store-bought version.
 Its light, natural flavor completely floored me.

 This milk is by Elmhurst 1925.
-This is not an affiliate link and they are not paying me to write this post.
-This is purely a fan girl’s praise for a hazelnut milk that I actually like.
-They are on the pricey side, but, totally worth it.
+This is not an affiliate link, and I am not getting paid to write this post.
+This is purely a fan girl’s praise for a hazelnut milk that I like.
+They are on the pricey side, but worth it.

 Overhead view of all the ingredients used to make the cake